gnublin/chef-dbwm/README.md

  ```

 ## Configure
-You should to create a `config.yml` configuration file.
+You should to create a `config/RACK_ENV/config.yml` configuration.
+Ex: `config/development/config.yml`

 ---
 #### Warning: This configuration file is required to run this app.